2D Seiberg-like dualities for orthogonal gauge groups: Introduction

+When we consider the dualities involving orthogonal groups, many of the subtleties arise.
+Given the Lie algebra of $so(k)$, there are many possibilities of gauge groups such as $spin(k), SO(k), O(k)$.
+In 4-dimensions, we need more refinements due to the existence of different line operators.
+Thus there are rich structures of dualities involving $so(k)$ Lie-algebra and via dimensional reduction, equally rich structures of dualities in 3-dimensions \cite{Aharony:2013dha}.
+We also expect the similar rich structures in 2-dimensions concerning the dualities of orthogonal groups.
+Here we study the $N=(2,2)$ Seiberg-like dualities of orthogonal gauge groups with fundamental chiral multiplets.
+In fact such duality was proposed and studied by Hori some while ago \cite{Hori:2011pd} and recently studied in \cite{Closset:2017vvl}.
+Especially when we regard $O(k)$ gauge group as the (semi)-direct product of $SO(k) \ltimes Z_2$, there are two choices of $Z_2$ orbifold actions.
+Thus we have two kinds of $O(k)$ theories, denoted by $O_{\pm}(k)$ theories depending on the $Z_2$ actions.
+The pattern of the proposed dualities are

 where $N$ is the number of chiral multiplets.
 We work out the elliptic genus of the proposed dualities for a few cases and show that the elliptic genus perfectly matches, thereby providing important evidences for such dualities.
-More extensive studies will follow \cite{kimpark}.
 One subtlety arising for 2-dimensional theory is the existence of the non-compact Coulomb branches.
 Whenever such non-compact branches exist, the computation of the elliptic genus is subtle and the blind computation of the elliptic genus does not give the sensible answer.
 When we deal with dualities of $U(k)$ gauge group, we turn on FI-term or $\theta$ term to lift such non-compact Coulomb branches.
 When we deal with $SO(k)/O(k)$ groups, we can turn on the discrete $\theta$ angle.
-Depending on $k$ and $N$ some of the theories exhibit the non-compact Coulomb branches.
+Depending on $k, N$ some of the theories exhibit the non-compact Coulomb branches.
 They are called the irregular theories.
 If the non-compact Coulomb branches are lifted such theory is called regular.
-All tests of dualities are checked for regular theories.
+All tests of dualities have been checked for regular theories.
 For irregular theories, elliptic genus does not give the same answer for the candidate dual theories.
 The Witten index as a limit of the elliptic genus typically gives rational number for irregular theories.
-It would be a very interesting yet challenging subject to study the physics of non-compact Coulomb branches, which is the beyond the scope of the current paper.
+In this paper, we provide evidences for the dualities of the regular theories with orthogonal gauge groups.